 Malcolm, tipped by Betty, begins to investigate reports in the New York Post that Muhammad himself may have fathered illegitimate children with at least two unmarried women who served on his office staff.
 Malcolm talks to the women who confirm the reports and have been ostracized within the Nation.
 Malcolm privately confronts Muhammad who claims that, because he himself never married, that he must father his progeny any way he can.
 Baines also tries to justify Muhammad's philandering by recounting the stories of both Noah (a drunk) and Solomon (who had many wives).
 Malcolm is not convinced and loses much of his stature and faith in the Nation of Islam.

-Returning to the United States in 1964, he gives a press conference where he declares that his days of preaching for African-American separation from white America are over.
+Returning to the United States, he gives a press conference where he declares that his days of preaching for African-American separation from white America are over.
 He forms a new Islamic organization, the Organization for African-American Unity (OAAU), one that will spread the word of tolerance of all who wish to worship Allah and the Qur'an, and which involves breaking his relations with the Nation of Islam.
 Very soon, Malcolm's family begins to receive death threats on the phone from Nation of Islam members.
 Malcolm guards his house at night with a rifle.

 One night in February 1965, two firebombs are thrown at Malcolm's house and he gives a public statement to a television news crew that if he'd actually seen the bombers himself, he'd have opened fire on them in the street.

 Malcolm receives further death threats and becomes somewhat despondent.
 He arranges to speak at the Audubon Ballroom in Harlem on February 21, 1965, his first such public speech since founding OAAU.
 Malcolm goes to a New York hotel and stays overnight there, possibly to draw attention away from his family.
 He receives more death threats from the Nation of Islam in his hotel room.
-He drives to the Audubon and meets a woman on the street who tells him not to listen to his detractors and that Jesus will protect him.
+He drives to the Audubon and meets a woman on the street who tells him not to listen to his detractors and that Jesus will protect him -- Malcolm acknowledges her kindness.
 One of his men, Brother Earl (James McDaniel), wants to position guards around the stage and podium and wants everyone attending to be searched to insure Malcolm's safety.
 Malcolm refuses, saying he wants the attendees of the speech to feel relaxed.
 Malcolm also becomes angry when his staff inform him that the OAAU program hasn't been completed and that the reverend scheduled to speak before Malcolm cannot attend.
 The rest of the staff are excused and Malcolm speaks alone to Brother Earl, muttering about the present day being "a time for martyrs."
 He also refuses to postpone the engagement when Earl suggests it.
 Earl leaves and Malcolm prepares his notes.

-In the auditorium, Betty and Malcolm's daughters are seated in the front row while Brother Benjamin 2X speaks ahead of Malcolm and introduces him.
+In the auditorium, Betty and Malcolm's daughters are seated in the front row while Brother Benjamin 2X (the same young man from the cafe scene) speaks ahead of Malcolm and introduces him.
 Malcolm steps to the podium and greets the crowd when a man in the back row suddenly starts shouting at someone... intended as a distraction.
 While the security guards run over and deals with the yelling man (exactly as planned), a man in the second row runs up to the stage and opens fire.
 Malcolm smiles slightly and is hit in his left shoulder and chest by two shotgun blasts and falls to the stage.
 Two additional assassins in the front row also rush the stage and shoot Malcolm several more times with pistols.
 As the killers run out of the auditorium, one of them is caught and beaten by the angry crowd.
 The police arrive a few minutes later to find Betty holding her dead husband and crying.
 Malcolm's body is taken to a nearby hospital just down the street where he is declared dead-on-arrival from multiple gunshot wounds.